-When in Rome
+When In Rome

-Another reason some of us love sports so much is since when your team wins, you feel better about yourself.
+Another reason some of us have Sports Obsession is when your team wins, you feel better about yourself.
 You tend to say “we” won even if the only thing you did was turn on the TV to watch the game.
-Plus, shouting and celebrating during the game allows for people to let loose pent-up emotions.
+Plus, shouting and celebrating during the game allows people to let loose pent-up emotions.

 In its most extreme form, your entire well-being and self-esteem can hinge upon the performance of your team.
 At this level though, it’s probably unhealthy.
-This type of fanaticism could hurt your personal relationships if your team hits a losing streak.
+This type of fanaticism could hurt your relationships if your team hits a losing streak.

-We Lie to Ourselves
+We Lie To Ourselves

-To look at how extreme the team mindset can be, a psychology study was done on a football game played between Princeton and Dartmouth.
+To look at how extreme the team philosophy can be, a psychology study was done on a football game played between Princeton and Dartmouth.
 The two sets of fans could not agree at all on whether the game was fair or who started fights.
 It all depended on which team the fans rooted for.

-Looking for Adventure
+Looking For Adventure

 Is It Religion?